Jahswaygo/BookStoreApp/README.md

-# BookStoreApp
-Welcome to our innovative Java bookstore project, a sophisticated application crafted with precision using JavaFX and harnessed by the power of object-oriented programming principles.
-This carefully developed application offers an encompassing experience, enabling administrators to seamlessly add books and users, while providing users with the ability to explore and acquire books, all while accumulating and redeeming valuable points.

-The foundation of this project rests upon the tenets of object-oriented programming, showcasing a remarkable implementation of both the State and Singleton design patterns.
-These patterns not only facilitate the seamless management of application states but also ensure a streamlined and singular access point to vital resources.
-This project elegantly harmonizes the dynamic realms of object-oriented principles and intricate user interface design, creating a fusion that's as elegant as it is functional.
+</h1>Java Bookstore Project</h1>

+Welcome to the Java Bookstore Project, a comprehensive and innovative application that leverages the power of JavaFX and object-oriented programming principles to create an immersive and functional bookstore experience.

+<h2>Introduction</h2>

+The Java Bookstore Project is designed to provide both administrators and users with an intuitive platform to manage books, users, and transactions.
+It seamlessly integrates object-oriented programming concepts, including the State and Singleton design patterns, to ensure efficient state management and resource access.

+<h2>Features</h2>

+**Admin Capabilities:** Administrators can effortlessly add new books to the bookstore inventory and register users, all through a user-friendly graphical interface.

+**User Interaction:** Users can explore the available collection of books, select their desired titles, make purchases, and track their accumulated points.

+**Points Redemption:** Users have the unique ability to redeem their earned points to reduce the cost of their purchases, enhancing their shopping experience.

+**State Design Pattern:** The application employs the State design pattern to manage various states, ensuring seamless transitions and a consistent user experience throughout.

+**Singleton Design Pattern:** The Singleton design pattern guarantees a single point of access to essential resources, enhancing resource management and system efficiency.

+<h2>Object-Oriented Principles</h2>
+The Java Bookstore Project is a living testament to the power of object-oriented programming.
+It demonstrates how essential principles such as encapsulation, abstraction, inheritance, and polymorphism contribute to the overall robustness and extensibility of the application.
 <hr style="width:80%" color="white">

 <h3>Login Page:</h3>